vert-x/vert-x.github.io/docs_md/mods_manual.md

 Please see the [language support guide](language_support.html) for more information on the format of this string.

+Please note that this can only be used to change the language implementation to be used for that particular module, not any verticles it may spawn.
+To globally change the language implementation for Vert.x you can edit `langs.properties`.

 ### worker

 If the module is a worker this should be set to `true`.
 Worker modules run using a thread from the background pool and are allowed to perform blocking operations.
 Standard verticles run using an event loop thread and cannot block.
 Default is `false`.